OData/v3ProtocolDocument/OData CSDL Definition.markdown

 ## 15.2	The `edm:TypeAnnotation` Element[csdl15.2]

 The `edm:TypeAnnotation` element represents a type annotation.
-A type annotation binds a type term to a model element.
+A type annotation binds a type term to a part of the entity model.

-A type annotation MUST be used as a child of the model element it annotates or a child of an `edm:Annotations` element that targets the appropriate model element.
+A type annotation MUST be used as a child of the part of the model it annotates or a child of an `edm:Annotations` element that targets the appropriate part of the model.

 A type annotation MUST provide a [`<simpleIdentifier>`][csdl19] or [`<qualifiedIdentifier>`][csdl19] value for the `edm:Term` attribute.
 The value of the term attribute SHOULD resolve to an entity type or complex type.